papivot/pace-docs/PKS Cluster Access.md

 #### Static Token File

 *Not a recommended method.*
+The following configuration gets added to the K8S apiserver when using UAA as OIDC provider.

 Example - To achieve this, we need to get the admin token from one of the K8S master server.
 The location of the file is `/var/vcap/jobs/kube-apiserver/config/tokens.csv`